 Filmed in Spain and Portugal with a limited budget, the director's zombie "Templar Knights" are an innovative idea in a film brimming with terrifying moments.

-Huge crowds are enjoying the sun at a pool in a resort in Lisbon.
-Virginia White (Elena Arpon) spots her old roommate Betty Turner (Lone Fleming), whom she hasn't seen in some time.
+Huge crowds are enjoying the sun at a resort pool in Lisbon.
+Virginia White (Helen Harp) spots her old roommate Betty Turner (Lone Fleming), whom she hasn't seen in some time.
 The two hug each other and Betty says she's in town for business.

-Betty updates Virginia on what she's up to, telling her friend that she makes dummies for store windows.
+Betty updates Virginia on her life, telling her that she makes dummies for store windows.
 She says it's a skill she learned in Paris.
 Her shop is near the morgue, which Virginia thinks is quite creepy.

 Roger Whelan (Cesar Burner), Virginia's beau, comes out of the pool and is introduced to Betty.
 He says they should celebrate this reunion and he invites her to join him and Virginia on a trip the next day.
 Betty is reluctant to be a third wheel but takes him up on his offer.